Jason Hart (basketball)

-Jason Keema Hart (born April 29, 1978) is an American basketball coach and former professional player who is the head coach of the NBA G League Ignite.
-He was born in Los Angeles.
+Jason Keema Hart (born April 29, 1978) is an American basketball coach and former professional player who is currently an assistant coach for the University of Kentucky.

 College career

 From 1996 to 2000, he attended New York's Syracuse University, where he became the first freshman in the Big East Conference's history to lead it in minutes played.
 Later on, he earned other accolades as an NCAA player, such as becoming his college's all-time leader in steals and second place among assist leaders.
 As a senior, Hart made the Big East's All-First Team.
 He was also selected to the Syracuse All-Century Basketball team.